pygame-examples/legacy-code-01-team-merge-mishaps/README.md

 To jump press SPACE
 To interact (pick up or throw) press E
 To slam down double press DOWN (S or down arrow)
+Aim your throws by pressing the keys in the direction of which you want to throw

 ------- plan -------
-make this README more beautiful implement some cool levels, most probably puzzles (definatelly not a ripoff of portal 2, noooooo) learn how to read TODOs inside code, because someone probably left something important there
+make this README more beautiful implement some cool levels, most probably puzzles (definatelly not a ripoff of portal 2, noooooo).
+I left some ideas in the 'game/assets/ideas' folder learn how to read TODOs inside code, because someone probably left something important there

-Add buttons to the game
-Add something buttons can activate (portals, doors, one-way-platforms, whatever) Make easier level creation with Tiled (probably, that's what polastyn was hinting at using, but i personally dont know)
+Make buttons more useful by, for example, being able to turn on/off some stuff (portals, one-way-platforms, whatever) Make easier level creation with Tiled (that's what polastyn(i think?) was hinting at using, but i personally dont know)